MuresanIA/Todo-App-Full-Stack-Angular/README.md

 This is the source code for the Front - End of the application.

-Here you can find the source code for the back - end of the application:
+Here you can find the source code for the Back - End of the application:

 https://github.com/MuresanIA/Todo-App-Full-Stack-Restful-Web-Services